 The fact that cloud computing is here for the long haul is beyond questioning.
 Moreover, when it comes to cloud computing technologies, we are discussing not just another trend in the IT market, but without any exaggeration, a new business reality.
+And in this reality, there is one strong player under the name of Microsoft Azure or simply Azure.
+This cloud system was especially designed to make access easier for enterprises of all shapes and sizes.
+So, what's so special about it?
 Keep on reading for more details!

 Key findings from the 2019 State of the Cloud Report from Flexera look really impressive: a multitrillion-dollar cloud market has already won over 94 percent of businesses and it does not seem to stop.
 Despite the contribution of small cloud businesses, this tremendous business reality transformation is mainly due to such cloud giants as Azure, AWS, and GCP.

 In this article, we highlight the pros and cons of Microsoft Azure, one of the major suppliers of disruptive cloud technologies.
 What’s good and bad about Azure cloud services and why have they managed to gain such wide acceptance among businesses?